EmirMire/IG_Clone/README.md

-    -- 9. Since my IG username is Emir_Masovic if would like to se all users that have similiar username, or the username that starts with 'Em' or 'Ma'
+    -- 9. Since my IG username is Emir_Masovic, let's find all users that have similiar username, or the username that starts with 'Em' or 'Ma'

 SELECT
     username